SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 	yourself)
 ```

-Or you can send `layout` to the presenter and open the window afterwards.
+Or you can send the message `layout:` to the presenter to specify a layout and open the window afterwards.

 ```
 presenter := ProtocolViewerPresenter new.